 Daytime Hours: While the sun is out, vampires suffer an automatic level of Fatigue, even if indoors, underground, etc. If you're playing a Heroic Vampire PC, consider the Conditioned Edge (EOH, p.
 33) to offset this.
 (For the effects of actual sunlight, see both Attacking a Vampire above and Vampires and Armor below.)

 Holy Symbol: If a person is protected by one, even if they aren't of that faith, a vampire must win an opposed Spirit check to attack them.
 (If it's brandished offensively, see Attacking a Vampire, above.)

 Other (Passive) Complications: Vampires require a pint of human, mutant, or D-Bee blood each day; treat as Habit (Major).
 Vampires register as supernatural evil.

 Vampires and Armor

 Vampires rarely wear more than Stake-Proof Vests in terms of armor.
 However, they can do so, with the following effects depending on the degree of armor (per B&B, p.
 176).

 Standard (Non-EBA) Armor: This offers zero protection against sunlight.
 It does not impair the vampire's abilities in any way.

 Environmental Body Armor (EBA): As long as the vampire is wearing a full suit of it, they are protected against sunlight damage!
-(They still suffer a level of fatigue during daylight hours.)
+(They still suffer a level of fatigue during daylight hours; see Other Vampire Drawbacks, above.)
 However, EBA interferes with their abilities; they lose access to shape change and mist form if they're wearing even a partial suit.